 is incorporated into the finalized proposal.

 Careful review and revision of a draft program proposal at the campus level can prevent unnecessary delays in SUNY-Central and SED reviews.
 Departments should ensure that all applicable items have responses, that all responses are accurate, complete and clear, and that all required information is part of the proposal and easy for reviewers to find.

-When the final proposal is approved at the department and decanal level, it is then shared with Katie Darling (email@example.com) and Brittany Iannucci (firstname.lastname@example.org) for review by the Office of Academic Services.
-Once approved by the Office of Academic Services, the proposal will then be subject to a vote at the monthly Associate Dean's Graduate Council meeting, for formal campus approval.
+When the final proposal is approved at the department and decanal level, it is then shared with Katie Darling and Brittany Iannucci for review by the Graduate School.
+Once approved, the proposal will then be subject to a vote at the monthly ADGC meeting for formal campus approval.

-Following approval by the Associate Dean's Graduate Council, Katie Darling will submit the final program proposal to SUNY-Central for review.
-The assigned campus reviewer at SUNY-Central will work with the Katie Darling, where necessary, until the program is approved.
-Each program proposal is reviewed in terms of SUNY policy and priorities as well as mission, market, and quality.
+Following approval by the ADGC, Katie Darling will submit the final program proposal to SUNY-Central for review.
+The assigned campus reviewer at SUNY-Central will work with the Katie, where necessary, until the program is approved.
+Each program proposal is reviewed in terms of SUNY policy and priorities as well as mission, market and quality.
 SUNY-Central generally responds to new program proposals within 60 days.

 After its approval by SUNY-Central, the new program proposal is sent to SED for review.
 The assigned campus reviewer at SED will work with the Katie Darling, where necessary, until the program is approved.

-Darling, who will share the SED Approval Letter with all interested
+who will share the SED approval letter with all interested parties.

 SED review can take up to one year.

 Questions?
 Please check our Program Proposal FAQs page.